If you’re a keen cyclist, you’ve probably heard of VO2 max.

 Once an athlete has been training for more than a year, the changes in VO2 max are very minimal, and these values become quite easy to maintain without pushing their body over the limits.

-Five to eight hours on a bike per week will maintain a high VO2 level.
-However, make sure you combine endurance training twice a week with a high-intensity workout once a week.”
+Five to eight hours on a bike per week is enough to maintain a high VO2 level.
+However, make sure you combine endurance training twice a week with a high-intensity workout once a week.

 If you’re a serious cyclist, you may want to consider protecting yourself and your bike through specialist cycling insurance so you can train with peace of mind.

-With Cycleplan, the cover protects your bike against damage, theft, and loss, both in and out of the home.
-We also provide up to £50,000 of legal expenses cover and up to £1,000 of bicycle accessories cover.
+Through Cycleplan, the cover protects your bike against damage, theft, and loss, both in and out of the home.
+Learn more about specialist cycling insurance through Cycleplan or get an instant online quote today.